Sachsenspiegel

 The Sachsenspiegel ([ˈzaksn̩ˌʃpiːɡl̩]; Sassen Speyghel; modern Sassenspegel; all literally "Saxon Mirror") is one of the most important law books and custumals compiled during the Holy Roman Empire.
-Originating between 1220 and 1235 as a record of existing local traditional customary laws and rulings, it was used in places until as late as 1900.
-Some legal principles as captured in the book reign into recent time laws throughout Europe.
-It is important not only for its lasting effect on later German and Dutch law but also as an early example of written prose in a German language.
+Originating between 1220 and 1235 as a record of local customary law and rulings, it was used in places until as late as 1900.
+Some legal principles recorded in the Sachsenspiegel continued to apply into recent time laws.
+It is important not only for its lasting effect on later German and Dutch law but also as an early example of written prose in a Low German language.
 The Sachsenspiegel is the first comprehensive law book not in Latin, but in Middle Low German.
 A Latin edition is known to have existed, but only fragmented chapters remain.

 History

 The Sachsenspiegel was one of the first prose works written in the Middle Low German language.
-The original title is Sassen Speyghel, Sachsenspiegel being a later Standard German translation.
+The original title is Sassen Speyghel, Sachsenspiegel being a later German translation.
 It is believed to have been compiled and translated from Latin by the Saxon administrator Eike of Repgow at the behest of his liege lord Count Hoyer of Falkenstein in the years 1220 to 1235.
 Where the original was compiled is unclear.
 It was thought to have been written at Burg Falkenstein, but in 2007 Peter Landau, an expert in medieval canon law, suggested that it may have been written at the monastery of Altzelle (now Altzella).